lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 Both of above is meant to avoid app restart.

-For a trivial signal test you can use the special command **:echo**, which will send back the text you sent, adding signal snr/rssi, position, distance.
+For a trivial signal test you can use the special command **:e** (for 'echo'), which will send back the text you sent, adding signal snr/rssi, position and distance.
 This is convenient to test signal strength from different places, and have it logged in your messages.

 Hacker tips
 -----------

-If it occurs that a RAK device goes into an undefined state and doesn't seem to work anymore, you can try to reset the flash memory from an arduino IDE, see the RAK github and file `reset-flash.ino`.
-I successfully recovered a RAK device with corrupted memory using this method.
+If it occurs that a RAK device goes into an undefined state and doesn't seem to work anymore, you can try a factory reset (see CLI) and flash the latest firmware.

+Alternatively you can completely erase the flash memory from an arduino IDE, see RAK on github and file `reset-flash.ino` (re-flash firmware afterwards).

 If you are a Lisp hacker, you may enjoy the integrated Swank server (on mobile).
 Just type `:s` as your text message.
 A message with the IP to connect